Heritage Tree Details

 Populus trichocarpa

 The Riding Whip Tree, as it became known, grew from a black cottonwood riding switch that was stuck in the ground by fifteen-year-old Florinda Geer in 1854 after returning from a horse ride with her uncle.
-The stripling took root and today stands as a massive monument to the early settlers of the Waldo …
+The stripling took root and today stands as a massive monument to the early settlers of the Waldo Hills.
+In 1936, the Daughters of the American Revolution memorialized this tree with a bronze …

 Read More